 Not all paddle boards can will cope well in extreme weather.
 Red Paddle Co inflatable SUP’s use industry leading drop-stitch technology called MSL and are built in our own private facility over a period of 72 hours using a process known as TEC AIR.
 Incorporating the world’s most rigorous quality control checks, this process offers superior quality and durability to deliver reliable performance.

 Remember to check the pressure of your board, especially if you’ve stored it inflated over a period of time.
-Aim for 20 PSI as your board will sit higher up on the water and offer a far better glide as you paddle.
+Aim for 20 PSI as your board will sit higher in the water and offer improved stiffness and glide as you paddle.

 2. Check the weather and make a plan

 We are not just talking about the sun shining here (although it helps!).
-Make sure you understand the water temperature, wind speeds, tides and currents when paddle boarding.
+Make sure you know the air temperature, water temperature, wind speeds, tides and currents when paddle boarding.
 Wind direction is an important one to note, especially if you are planning a long-distance paddle as even a gentle head wind can make progress slow and increase the wind chill factor.
-Make sure you study the forecast before setting off (ideally two forecasts to double check) as the weather at this time of year can be unpredictable and water conditions can change very quickly as a result.
+Study the forecast before setting off (ideally two forecasts to double check) as the weather at this time of year can be unpredictable and water conditions can change very quickly as a result.

 Photo by Stanu_Pics